 Once the surgeon has made all the hair transplant incisions that lay out the design he has created, the specially trained surgical team steps in.
 They use his plan to accomplish his goals, and in turn the goals of the patient.
 The groundwork is done for them by the surgeon when he does his incisions.

-The surgical team takes care to get every hair transplant graft into the receptor sites as they have been laid out.
+The surgical team carefully places every hair transplant graft into the receptor sites as they have been laid out.
 They waste no time, though, because the small grafts are vulnerable when their follicles are outside of the skin.
 The goal is to get the grafts in as quickly as possible while staying true to the design.

 The grafts will be more permanently set into place when the technicians dry them by blowing a cool blow dryer across them.
 This makes them adhere in their place so that no bandages are necessary.
 The patient will be asked to bring, or will be given, a baseball cap for the ride home from the hair transplant procedure.